ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 Note that leading zeros after the decimal point are not significant.
 They merely determine the location of the decimal point.

 :::Card Intro Example
-0.016 m has only two significant figures (this is the 1.6cm quoted before)
+0.017 m has only two significant figures.
+(This is the 1.7 cm quoted before.)

 :::